CM4all/pond/doc/index.rst

 - :samp:`now` is the current time stamp
 - :samp:`today` is the current date in the local time zone
+- :samp:`yesterday` is the previous date in the local time zone
+- :samp:`tomorrow` is the next date in the local time zone

 .. _clone: